olivercederborg/poimandres-wezterm/README.md

 **There are two ways to apply this color scheme:**

-Poimandres is now included as a built-in theme in WezTerm, or you can use the legacy Lua version.
+Poimandres is now included in WezTerm, or you can use the legacy Lua version.

 **WezTerm included**: